-All the rovers that to date have reached and plowed the Martian surface (from the old Pathfinder to the last Zhurong) had one point in common: the presence of wheels.
+All the rovers that have reached and crossed the Martian surface to date (from the old Pathfinder to the latest Zhurong) had one point in common: the presence of wheels.

 SpaceBok no. He has more important projects.